We have updated or added the following resources to aid in planning for your upcoming summer trip in 2021.

 If the Boy Scouts of America or a National High Adventure Base (HAB) cancels your program due to COVID-19, you can reschedule your adventure and apply fees to an alternate date later in 2021 or 2022.
 If it is not possible for you to reschedule, you will receive a full refund of fees paid.

 The best way to reach us is to email us at email@example.com.
 Please give us your complete contact information and we will get back to you.
-We will direct your call to the best person to talk with you about those options.
-We will get back to you as quickly as we can.
-Our office hours are Monday through Friday, 8am-5pm central.
+We will direct your request to the best person to talk with you about those options.